Conflicts of Interest; External Activities for Pay; Conflicts of Commitment

 managed in accordance with the provisions of this policy.

 It is the policy of the University that activities undertaken by its faculty, staff

 and students in furtherance of the mission of the University shall be conducted in

 an ethical and transparent manner consistent with federal and state law and University

 of North Carolina (“UNC”) policies and University policy.

 II.
 SCOPE AND APPLICATION OF POLICY

-The provisions of this Policy pertaining to Conflict of Interest apply to all faculty and EPA non-faculty employees.
+A. Conflicts of Interest.
+The provisions of this policy pertaining to Conflict of Interest apply to all faculty

-The provisions of this Policy pertaining to Conflict of Commitment apply to all employees, including SPA employees.
+C. Conflict of Commitment.
+The provisions of this policy pertaining to Conflict of Commitment apply to all

 This Policy does not apply to independent contractors.